anas599/Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Thnaks to Cindy Shin for provideing such an Amazing design
+> Thanks to <a href="https://www.behance.net/adagio07">Cindy Shin</a> for provideing such an Amazing design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>